What’s the Difference between Pre-Ductal vs. Post-Ductal SpO2?

 If the infant is over 12 hours old, this test is still valid in screening to check for congenital heart disease.

-The neonatal team should discuss infants who appear healthy but have low oxygen saturation or a more than 2% pre- and post-ductal difference on pulse oximetry screening.
-They will triage review time and repeat the screening.
+The neonatal team should discuss newborn infants who appear healthy but have low oxygen saturation or a more than 2% pre- and post-ductal difference on pulse oximetry screening.
+They will triage review time and repeat the screening to confirm if alterations to oxygen saturation targets are present.

-It’s appropriate for a neonatal team member to examine the patient thoroughly: look for any infection, difficulty in breathing, or CHD.
+A neonatal team member should thoroughly examine newborns for infections, breathing difficulties, or signs of Cyanotic Heart Disease (CHD).
 If the readings have a difference of > 2%, they are regarded as abnormal and show right-to-left shunting.

 The neonatal team should repeat the SpO2 measurements on these infants after two hours.
 If the repeat results are normal and there aren’t other serious issues, usual care can proceed in the postnatal ward.